How We Do It

 03

-Human-in-the-loop enforcement for material actions
+Human-in-the-loop enforcement

 Every action with consequences lands in a review queue before execution.
 Nothing material happens automatically.
 The operator retains final approval on consequential activities.